slonkar-ck/test/README.md

 ===================
 Pre-requisites

-You must have Mac computer and XCode installed.
-You can download latest version of XCode from https://itunes.apple.com/us/app/xcode/id497799835?mt=12
+You must have Mac computer and <a href="https://itunes.apple.com/us/app/xcode/id497799835?mt=12">XCode</a> installed.